sonjoydatta/creditcard-payment/README.md

 }
 ```
 ## About me
-I am Front-end web developer with 5 years of experience.
+This is Sonjoy Datta.
+I am a Front-end web developer with 5 years of experience.
 Alongside this, I am also working with the Laravel framework.
 For more about me please check my [Website](https://sonjoydatta.me) or [LinkedIn](https://www.linkedin.com/in/sonjoydatta) profile.